New development - sustainable energy requirements

 For all other developments, where a Design and Access Statement is required, the following energy information should also be included in the Statement or in a separate Sustainable Energy Statement:

-- Describe what measures are being included which will reduce the energy demand of the development over and above those required to meet the minimum building regulation standards, including any passive energy measures that have been incorporated into the design
+- Describe what energy efficiency measures are being included which will reduce the energy demand of the development over and above those required to meet the minimum building regulation standards, including any passive energy measures that have been incorporated into the design.

 Policy CS3 supports proposals which will generate energy from renewable or low carbon sources, subject to criteria which protects, for example, residential amenity and landscape designations.
 The policy sets out four factors which will be taken into consideration in assessing proposals and significant weight will be given to these.
 Proposals will also be required to meet objectives of Policy CS1 (High Quality Design), as far as engineering requirements permit.
-Further guidance is provided in the Renewables SPD (Adopted November 2014) which includes specific guidance on renewable technologies including: anaerobic digestion, biomass, heat pumps, hydro power, landfill gas, solar park, solar roof and wind.
-With regard to wind, reference should also be made to the Ministerial Statement (18 June 2015).
+Further guidance is provided in the Renewables SPD (Adopted November 2014) which includes specific guidance on renewable technologies including: anaerobic digestion; biomass; heat pumps; hydro power; landfill gas; solar park; solar roof; and wind.
+With regard to wind, reference should also be made to paragraph 154 and footnote 49 of the NPPF (July 2018). .

-Applications for stand-alone renewable / low carbon energy installations should include information which states the proposed installed capacity (kW), predicted energy generation (kWh/yr) and associated CO2 savings (tonnes/yr).
-The number of ‘households’ equivalent should also be stated.
+Applications for stand-alone renewable / low carbon energy installations should include information which states the proposed installed capacity (kW), predicted energy generation (kWh/yr) and associated CO2 savings (tonnes/yr). .

 ‘Full exploration’ of the potential for heat networks in line with Section 2 (Feasibility) of the Chartered Institute of Building Services Engineers (CIBSE) Heat Networks Code of Practice (CP1) will be accepted as meeting the requirements of the Policy.